Mexico is a world leader in running popularity, with 1 in 4 participating

 Furthermore, in urban settings, it is a practical way to incorporate exercise into a daily routine.

-Mexico’s high level of running popularity becomes more impressive when taking into account that the poll revealed that the practice has actually decreased since 2024, when nearly double the Mexican respondents said they occasionally run or jog.
-Back then, Statista revealed that 43% of respondents occasionally ran or jogged.
+Mexico’s high level of running popularity becomes more impressive when taking into account the findings of an earlier poll.
+In 2024, Statista revealed that 43% of Mexican respondents occasionally ran or jogged.

 Mexico’s lead in running also reveals its potential as a strategic market for sporting brands specializing in running gear and clothing.